Donald Boyd

 Donald is chairman of the Westhill Community Council and has been central to organising the largest community council input to the traffic management issues around the development of the Beechwood Campus and the University of the Highlands and Islands.
 He is also involved with Inverness Civic Trust in securing the best possible option for the Inverness southern bypass and crossing of the river Ness and historic Caledonian Canal.

-He contested the Inverness and Nairn constituency in the May 2010 General Election.
+Donald contested the Inverness and Nairn constituency in the May 2010 General Election.

 Click